jerostax/Node-React_Emaily_App/README.md

 };
 ```

-- Then add keys.js to .gitignore file
+- Then add keys.js to .gitignore file to not push it on github

 ### 3.4 - Setup Google Strategy <a name="google-strategy"></a>